jamesec/jamesec.github.io/o/ai.md

 # Some AI resources
 `Nov 23, 2025`

 AI is very powerful and has always been a great helper for my work.
-Here I'm listing some essential AI-related resources.
+Here I’m listing some essential AI-related resources.

 What bothers me when using AI are two things.
 First, it keeps asking or suggesting the next step, and I end up saying, “No, thanks.
 Please stop asking or suggesting the next step.”